FarronF/limerick-council-meetings/meetings/2021/03/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 15th February 2021.md

 County Council will arrange to discuss the matter further with the National Monuments

-Service and the Office of Public Works (OPW).---
+Service and the Office of Public Works (OPW).
+---
 6

 **11.Question submitted by Councillor C. Sheehan**